openwallet-foundation-labs/tsp/README.md

   - `cesr/` provides minimalist CESR encoding/decoding support that is sufficient for generating and parsing TSP messages; to keep complexity to a minimum, we explicitly do not provide a full CESR decoder/encoder.
   - `crypto/` contains the cryptographic core:
     - generating non-confidential messages signed using Ed25519
-    - generating confidential messages encrypted using [HPKE-Auth](https://datatracker.ietf.org/doc/rfc9180/); using DHKEM(X25519, HKDF-SHA256) as asymmetric primitives and ChaCha20/Poly1305 as underlying AEAD encrypting scheme, and signed using Ed25519 to achieve **non-repudiation** (more precisely "strong receiver-unforgeability under chosen ciphertext" or [RUF-CTXT](https://eprint.iacr.org/2001/079) or [Insider-Auth](https://eprint.iacr.org/2020/1499.pdf).
+    - generating confidential messages encrypted using [HPKE-Auth](https://datatracker.ietf.org/doc/rfc9180/); using DHKEM(X25519, HKDF-SHA256) as asymmetric primitives and ChaCha20/Poly1305 as underlying AEAD encrypting scheme, and signed using Ed25519 to achieve **non-repudiation** (more precisely "strong receiver-unforgeability under chosen ciphertext" or [RUF-CTXT](https://eprint.iacr.org/2001/079) or [Insider-Auth](https://eprint.iacr.org/2020/1499.pdf)).
   - `definitions/` defines several common data structures, traits and error types that are used throughout the project.
   - `transport/` code (built using [tokio](https://tokio.rs/) foundations) for actually sending and receiving data over a transport layer.
   - `vid/` contains code for handling _verified identifiers_ and identities.
-Currently only an extended form of `did:web` is supported.
+Currently, only an extended form of `did:web` is supported.

 ## Documentation

-The development documentation is published at https://docs.tsp-test.org/tsp/

-Documentation on how to use our example projects (CLI / web interface) can be found on https://book.tsp-test.org/
+Documentation on TSP and how to use our example projects (CLI / web interface) can be found on <https://openwallet-foundation-labs.github.io/tsp/>.

-In the future, documentation will be available at [docs.rs](https://docs.rs).
+The development documentation is available at [docs.rs](https://docs.rs/tsp-sdk/).

 ## Test CLI